Back to Top

 International Registration Plan (IRP) –

 Oregon-based carriers operating vehicles interstate use Schedule A, the International Registration Plan and Fuel Tax Agreement Application Combined, to apply for a new account, create a new fleet or for renewal.
 They use Schedule R for establishing Oregon proof of residency.
-They also use Oregon IRP Mileage Schedule B when setting up a new account, Schedule C when adding new trucks to an established account or fleet, and 2014 Schedule G for average mileage that an Oregon-based vehicle operates in a year.
+They also use Oregon IRP Mileage 2014 Schedule B or 2015 Schedule B (for operations beginning Januuary 1, 2015 and after) when setting up a new account, 2014 Schedule C or 2015 Schedule C (for operations beginning January 1, 2015 and after) when adding new trucks to an established account or fleet, and 2014 Schedule G for average mileage that an Oregon-based vehicle operates in a year.
 Prorate registration is handled over-the-counter by appointment only at Salem Headquarters or the Portland Bridge Jantzen Beach office.

 For more information, visit the IRP Web Site or check out the Oregon Motor Carrier Registration and Tax Manual.